 Enter Recovery Mode Easily:

 If you are a hard-core Android enthusiast who likes to play with new ROMs and mods every now and then, be careful or you might damage the hardware keys of your Android phone.
-Since booting into recovery mode of a phone or tablet requires hard-pressing of certain combination of hardware keys, doing it frequently can have a negative effect on the functioning of these keys.
-I have experience it myself when I had a Galaxy S. Fortunately, there are several apps that can make booting into download, bootloader or recovery mode very easy without being cruel to the poor hardware keys.
+Since booting into the recovery mode of a phone or tablet requires hard-pressing of a certain combination of hardware keys, doing it frequently can have a negative effect on the functioning of these keys.
+I have experienced it myself when I had a Galaxy S. Fortunately, there are several apps that can make booting into the download, bootloader or recovery mode very easy without being cruel to the poor hardware keys.

 Here are some good free apps for you that will let you do this without touching the hard keys.
 If you have installed a custom ROM, you need not install any such app separately as most ROM developers integrate the boot options in the ROM itself.
-Besides, we have an vast collection of methods of entering Fastboot, Bootloader, Download and Recovery modes on most Android devices.
+Besides, we have a vast collection of methods of entering Fastboot, Bootloader, Download and Recovery modes on most Android devices.

 Backup Current ROM (Important)

-Being able to install a custom ROM on your Android phone means that you have installed custom recovery like ClockworkMod or TWRP on your Android device.
+Being able to install a custom ROM on your Android phone means that you have installed a custom recovery like ClockworkMod or TWRP on your Android device.
 Well, having a custom recovery on any phone is a great advantage.
 It can perform all tasks done by stock recovery while adding lots of other useful options.

 One such great feature is its ability to backup the whole ROM, custom or stock, on your phone’s internal or external storage.
 You can back as many ROMs as your phone’s storage can afford.
 I strongly recommend that you always keep a backup of your phone’s original/stock ROM.
 Before you install a new custom ROM, always create a backup of your current ROM.
-Scroll down to the “backup and restore” option and backup the ROM to the internal or external storage of you device.
+Scroll down to the “backup and restore” option and backup the ROM to the internal or external storage of your device.
 If you select “backup”, the ROM will be saved to internal storage.
 To save it to external SD card, select “backup to external sdcard” option.

-It’s is always better to store the backed up ROM on the external storage because sometimes the phone is caught in a bootloop, or the screen goes into a frozen state, or you may experience lags, or anything, and decide to reset/wipe your phone to get it back to normal.
+It’s is always better to store the backed up ROM on the external storage because sometimes the phone is caught in a bootloop, or the screen goes into a frozen state, or you may experience lags or anything, and decide to reset/wipe your phone to get it back to normal.
 In doing so, all data stored on the internal storage is deleted.
-In certain situations you might have the opportunity to backup your data but in some cases you might not be able to do that.
+In certain situations, you might have the opportunity to backup your data but in some cases, you might not be able to do that.

-How to Restore a Previously Backed up ROM:
+Restoreing a Previously Backed up ROM

 As I said earlier, you should always keep a backed up copy of the rooted stock ROM on the external SD card of your phone.
 If the phone does not have an external SD slot, you can save the backup to the internal SD card (not safe though).
 If you frequently flash an AOSP, AOKP or CM based ROM, always keep a copy of the Google Apps flashable zip saved on your phone.